Being Real: Authenticity Unmasked

 For some, this comes naturally—perhaps they had a parent, mentor, or role model who modeled authenticity.
 For most of us, though, it takes intentional effort.
 It requires letting go of pretense and daring to share not only our strengths but also our imperfections.

+When we are real, we attract others not through performance but through honesty.
+Permission to breathe, to show up as they are, and to discover the quiet freedom that comes from being real together is given.
 The reward for taking this risk is profound.
-When we are real, we attract others not through performance but through honesty.
-We give them permission to breathe, to show up as they are, and to discover the quiet freedom that comes from being real together.